yahoo/mysql_partition_manager/README.md

 * The table should have a numeric time column storing either epoch unix format or a factored version of it e.g. hour
 * The chosen column should be part of the primary key
 * Insert a row into the partition manager settings table.
-Table name is ‘partition_manager_settings’
+* Table name is ‘partition_manager_settings’

+* Below code shows the settings table

 CREATE TABLE `partition_manager_settings` (
   `table` varchar(64) NOT NULL COMMENT 'table name',